Pharmr/almace-scaffolding/_app/_pages/providers.md

 Providers are given a login where they can manage their patients and see their remittance calculated each month.
 All earnings are trasnfered via ACH every 30 day interval.

+## What you do

+**By working on Pharmr, you'll be helping chronic care patiens manage their condition and drug therapy online:**

+Patient onboarding
+Lightweight condition monitoring
+Prescription management
+  -Refills
+  -Reorder requests
+  -Changes in drug therapy
+Answering patient questions through chat
+Referrals out

+**What you won't be doing:**
+After hours charting
+Prior authorizations
+Interfacing with insurance providers

+The point of Pharmr is to help chronic care patients easily manage their condition and drug therapy online so they have time for other things.

 ## Frequently Asked Questions

 **How do you manage patient insurance?**